-My book about the pioneer greek guitarist Dimitris Fampas (1921-1996) was recently published (2017) by Panas Music.
+My book about the pioneer greek guitarist Dimitri Fampas (1921-1996) was published by Panas Music.
 Pages: 456.
 Dimensions 17x24cm.
 ISBN: 978-6-18-531302-9.
 My goal is to investigate an unknown area in the history of modern Greek music and in particular to explore the rapid increase of interest in classical guitar in the second half of the twentieth century in Greece.
 Also, to investigate the foundations and development conditions of the Greek guitar school, through the study of the life and work of Dimitris Fampas.

 The phenomenon of music plagiarism and music plagiarism raises considerations of both artistic and legal nature.
 How does a musician experience plagiarism and how does he use his earlier works as a source of inspiration?
 When is the use of data from earlier projects permissible and when is it counterfeit under intellectual property law?
 What are the technical tools for verifying plagiarism and what do the musicological analyzes offer?